StandingPadAnimations/LazyFelina/README.md

 # LazyFelina Addon
 LazyFelina is in the beta phase, but is avalible for anyone to use.
-I create it with the help of Darfall's scripting tutorials.
+I create it with the help of Darkfall's scripting tutorials.

 ## Thank you:
   * BreadcrumbIsTaken and Therawfish for helping me when I had a issue with the sunbeams node